TMNTturtleguy/es-theme-ComicBook/readme.txt

 - pjft      - for all the support throughout the build, testing, and work on the pixel effect
 - Nismo     - for all of the testing, input, and suggested improvements
 - Ruckage   - for updating font characters to support multiple languages.
+- Safemode  - for testing and debuging help
+- Elcie 	- for GIMP and Image editing help

 This theme is designed for 16:9 aspect ratio only.
 It will work on small screens and is tested to work on up to 55" 4K HDTV with excellent quality
 -it was noticed on some TV (LG HDTV) that the raspberry Pi picture is zoomed when the TV is set to 16:9.
 Change the TV ratio to "list".
 All other TV's work 16:9